 That’s when “Contrast-Preserving Foveated Rendering” technique was created.
 As research has proven, our peripheral vision is mostly best at seeing the contrast, motions and edges, so what researchers at SMI and NVIDIA did was make side images high contrast, resulting in huge improvements in not only immersion but reducing the pixel shading workload by 3 times.
 That combination gives a significant performance boost in VR games, that lets developers make higher quality games.

 Are There Any Downsides to Eye Tracking in VR?

 For example, aGlass upgrade kit for HTC Vive costs $220, and these are from China.
 Another company called Tobii is selling HTC Vive kits for developers where eye tracking is installed.
-Although price for it is remains uncertain, there are rumors of it adding additional $500 to Vive’s cost.
+Although the price for it remains uncertain, there are rumours of it adding additional $500 to Vive’s cost.

-3) Last problem might be a small one, but an issue nonetheless – they quality of eye tracking technology itself.
+3) The last problem might be a small one, but an issue nonetheless – they quality of eye tracking technology itself.
 There are different companies working on said technology, and I’ve heard different results and experiences coming from customers.
 Some have complained about latency, others are mentioning of peripheral vision being too blurry.
-NVIDA partnering with SMI made a great progress in making it almost undifferentiable for users.
-But as I’ve seen from latest news, not all companies have adopted it.So keeping yourself aware of what brand is better will certainly improve everyone’s experience and thoughts about it.
+NVIDIA partnering with SMI made a great progress in making it almost undifferentiable for users.
+But as I’ve seen from the latest news, not all companies have adopted it.So keeping yourself aware of what brand is better will certainly improve everyone’s experience and thoughts about it.

 I absolutely love it!
 As long as they figure out a way to keep the price down, I’m all for it.
 I am super excited about the performance benefits, as well as how you can use it artistically.
 I love when movies, animated clips, or even pictures are playing around with focus, and if eye tracking is well implemented, you can leave people in awe for years to come.